 Linapacan Cliff

-This stop is only for the brave and adrenaline lovers.
-Before arriving at the next point, the boat stops by a cliff and the crew jumps into the water and climbs the wall to set up safety ropes.
-Then those who dare can climb up and jump into the water to go cliff jumping.
-We happened to have a strong tide and preferred to watch from the boat, but we’re sure it must be an awesome experience.
+This stop is only for the brave and those who love an adrenaline rush.
+Before reaching the next stop, the boat stops by a cliff and the crew jump into the water and climb the cliff face to set up safety ropes.
+Then those who dare can climb up and jump from the cliff into the sea.
+The current was strong when we visited and we preferred to watch from the boat, but we’re sure it must be an awesome experience.

 Belemben Guest House

 We fell in love with the second night’s camp as soon as we spotted it from the expedition boat.
-Don’t imagine a place with luxuries and amenities, but those cabins literally on the shoreline with views of an epic sunset were everything we were looking for in a trip like this.
-In fact, we can say that sleeping here has been one of the coolest experiences in so many years traveling around the Philippines.
+Don’t expect luxury or extensive amenities, but those cabins right on the shoreline with views of an epic sunset were everything we were looking for in a trip like this.
+In fact, we can say that sleeping here was one of the coolest experiences we’ve had in all our years of traveling around the Philippines.

-If you arrive in time, don’t hesitate to take a stroll along the nearby beaches before sitting down with all the trip members to have dinner and share stories.
+If you arrive early enough, don’t hesitate to take a stroll along the nearby beaches before sitting down with everyone else on the trip to have dinner and share stories.

 Day 3

-On the third day, thanks to the proximity to the final destination, you can fit in a lot.
+By the third day, as you’re closer to the final destination, you can pack a lot into the day.
 Get up early, enjoy the silence on the beach at dawn, and have a good breakfast to fuel up for what’s to come.

 Cagdanao Island

 The first stop is a stone’s throw from where you spent the previous night.
-Cagdanao Island is a gorgeous postcard-perfect island, with fine sand and turquoise waters that will win you over before you even step on it.
-Here you can spend a fun time playing volleyball with the other travelers on the expedition, enjoy very varied snorkeling, go kayaking or paddleboarding, or, obviously, just lie on the sand and take a dip in these idyllic waters.
+Cagdanao Island is a gorgeous, postcard-perfect island, with fine sand and turquoise waters that will win you over before you even step on it.
+Here you can have fun playing volleyball with the other travelers on the expedition, enjoy snorkeling among a wide variety of marine life, go kayaking or paddleboarding, or, obviously, just lie on the sand and take a dip in these idyllic waters.

 Snorkeling spot with the possibility of kayaking to Ginto Island

-Ginto Island is a fantastic island with a long beach flanked by huge palm trees, ideal for a relaxing stroll and a swim when you reach its eastern end.
-100% recommended!
+Ginto Island is a fantastic island with a long beach flanked by huge palm trees, ideal for a relaxing stroll followed by a swim at its eastern end.

 Turtle Point (Bulawit Turtle Spot) and Bulawit Village

-A little further west they’ll take you to a small bay where there is one of those so-called Turtle Points, a place where you can supposedly see turtles easily.
-After waiting a few minutes for the signal of the first sighting, we jumped into the water and saw a couple of huge turtles that didn’t even flinch at our presence and kept calmly eating the seagrass they love so much.
+A little farther west, they’ll take you to a small bay home to one of the area’s so-called Turtle Points, a spot where turtles are often spotted.
+After waiting a few minutes for someone to spot the first turtle, we jumped into the water and saw a couple of huge turtles that didn’t even flinch at our presence and kept calmly eating the seagrass they love so much.

-Responsible traveler: Please, when you have the honor of swimming alongside one of these beautiful animals, always respect safety distances.
+Responsible traveler: Please, when you have the honor of swimming alongside one of these beautiful animals, always keep a respectful distance.
 Don’t get closer than 3 meters, don’t chase them and, above all, never touch them.

-For those who want to, before or after snorkeling, you can go visit the neighboring village of Bulawit, located on Linapacan Island.
-It’s the chance to see the way of life of people in such an isolated area.
+Before or after snorkeling, anyone interested can visit the neighboring village of Bulawit, located on Linapacan Island.
+It’s a chance to learn how people live in such an isolated area.
 If you feel like it, you can take the opportunity to buy some snacks or drinks and contribute to the local economy.

 Kala Kala Island

-You’ll also find it as Cala Cala Island or Lacalaca Island, and for many who do the Coron to El Nido tour it’s one of their favorites.
-Besides a cool beach, it has interesting rock formations.
+You’ll also find it as Cala Cala Island or Lacalaca Island, and for many travelers on the Coron to El Nido tour it’s one of their favorites.
+Besides its lovely beach, it has some interesting rock formations.

 Cobra Island (Manlihan Island)

-The last stop of the third day of the Coron–El Nido expedition (though sometimes it’s the first of the fourth, depending on how the previous day went; as we said, it can change) is on par with the rest of the day and takes you this time to Cobra Island.
-This elongated island of fine white sand is ideal for a relaxing walk, sunbathing, or swimming on the side where the wind isn’t blowing at that moment.
-Keep in mind that it’s an island with little shade, so we recommend covering up well with eco-friendly sunscreen.
+The last stop of the third day of the Coron–El Nido expedition (though sometimes it’s the first of the fourth, depending on how the previous day went; as we said, it can change) is every bit as impressive as the day’s earlier stops and brings you to Cobra Island.
+This elongated island of fine white sand is ideal for a relaxing walk, sunbathing, or swimming on whichever side is sheltered from the wind.
+Keep in mind that it’s an island with little shade, so we recommend applying plenty of reef-safe sunscreen.

 If you bring your drone (in this guide we tell you about the best drones for travel), you’ll really enjoy seeing the island from above.
 It’s called Cobra Island because they say it looks like a cobra, but doesn’t it look more like a seal to you?